Purchase of apartments on foreign markets

 Short-term rental:

-• Winter: Focus on mountain ski tourists
+- Winter: Focus on ski tourists in the mountains

-• Offseason: Attracting business tourists
+- Off-season: Attracting business tourists

 Long-term rental: Stable income all year round, popular with expats, international students, and remote workers.

-Business & Relations Culture
+Business and Relationship Culture

 Understanding the local mentality

-The importance of personal relationships: In this country, business is based on trust and personal recommendations.
+The Importance of Personal Relationships: In this country, business is based on trust and personal recommendations.
 The first coffee or dinner may be more important than the best-prepared presentation.

 Local Business Ecosystem